 The National Juvenile Justice Network apprises our members on federal activities that affect youth in conflict with the law, their families and their communities.
-NJJN's Policy Priorities and Policy Recommendations are developed in partnership and consultation with its national membership.
+NJJN's policy priorities are developed in partnership and consultation with its national membership.
 NJJN's work both informs and is informed by its participation in the National Juvenile Justice and Delinquency Prevention Coalition.

 NJJN’s current national focus includes: